Dried Ghost Peppers

 Inventory, lb : 0

 The Ghost chile pepper's heat level should never be underestimated as even the smallest amount can render a dish inedible.
 It is best used very sparingly in addition to several other ingredients in any culinary preparation.
-Small doses of Dried Ghost chiles can be treated as a flavor enhancer and a spice.
-Consider using the ghost pepper where you would use a Dried Chipotle pepper.
-Citrus can cut the heat of the chile and should be considered almost an ablsolute when contributing ghost peppers to any dish, fresh or cooked.
-Capsaicin is soluble in fatty and sugary substances.
-Dried ghost chiles pair well with rich meats, dairy and high fat oils and nuts, cinnamon, ginger, coriander, apricots, peaches, bananas, malted barley, citrus, cocoa, coconut, sugar, basil and vanilla.
+Small doses of dried Ghost chiles can be treated as a flavor enhancer and may used similarly to cayenne.
+Citrus can cut the heat of the chile and should be considered almost an absolute when contributing Ghost peppers to any dish, fresh or cooked.
+The capsaicin in Dried ghost chiles is soluble in fatty and sugary substances and thus pairs well with rich meats, dairy and high fat oils and nuts.
+Other complimentary flavors include, cinnamon, ginger, coriander, apricots, peaches, bananas, malted barley, citrus, cocoa, coconut, sugar, basil and vanilla.
 Alcohol calms the heat of capsaicin up to 14%.
-Therefore it should be noted that Dried Ghost chiles make an incredible pairing element with wines such as Reisling, Sauternes and Tempranillo.
+Therefore it should be noted that dried Ghost chiles make an incredible pairing element with wines such as Reisling, Sauternes and Tempranillo.

 Ghost chile peppers are part of regional cuisine throughout the Assam region of India.
 They are used in Indian chile sauces and stews.
 They are even eaten alone, paradoxically, used to tame the summer heat.
 They are also used in smoke bombs and smeared on fences in paste form to keep wild elephants at a distance from farm land.